xcomponent/koordinator-alexa-voicecontrol/README.md

 This module creates 3 skills connected to Alexa and XComponent Koordinator.
-XComponent Koordinator is a web plateform which enables iterative creation of scenarios by business lines, ensures access to data and allows business lines to produce their result without turning to it personnel.
+XComponent Koordinator is a web plateform which enables iterative creation of scenarios by business lines, ensures access to data and allows business lines to produce their result without turning to IT personnel.
-For more information about our XComponent plateform, you can see [link](https://www.xcomponent.com/en/)
+For more information about our XComponent plateform, you can see [this link](https://www.xcomponent.com/en/)

 The implemented skills in this module allow user to interact with our Koordinator plateform by voice command.
 These skills are:
 - Koordinator: start workflow
 - Suivi Koordinator: follow workflow progress
 - Notification Koordinator: ask for manual task notifications and control them by validating or cancelling tasks

-XComponent Koordinator

 ## Development